 There are wheelchair accessible toilet facilities available at airports, museums and other public buildings and these are consistently maintained in a clean state.

-The majority of hotels in Barcelona have rooms specially equipped for handicapped and wheelchair-bound guests.
-Only in the "low-budget hotels" is there still a lot of catching up to be done.
+The majority of hotels in Barcelona have special equipped rooms for handicapped and wheelchair-bound guests.
+Only in the "low-budget hotels" there is still a lot of catching up to be done.

 We offer a wide selection of hotels with rooms for people with disabilities.
 To find out more click on the "Rooms for people with disabilities" feature.